-Do you prefer a Canister vac or an Upright?
+Do you prefer a Canister vacuum or an Upright vacuum?

 A lot will come down to feel and what your used too, but here's a few differences.